Fargo Dentist - Safer Amalgam Removal - Dr. Jim Lundstrom

 The mercury free dentists of the world have been acutely aware of the excess exposure problem, and have devised a number of strategies for reducing the amount of mercury exposure to both patients and dental staff during amalgam removal.

 If you should choose to make an informed decision to have your amalgams removed and replaced with a composite (“tooth colored”) restoration or an all porcelain crown; Lundstrom Family Dentistry offers a “safer” system for amalgam removal.
-Dr. Lundstrom and his team follow the SMART (Safe Mercury Amalgam Removal Technique) protocol as set by the International Academy of Medicine and Oral Toxicology.
+Dr. Lundstrom and his team follow the SMART (Safe Mercury Amalgam Removal Technique) protocol as set by the International Academy of Oral Medicine and Toxicology.

 - Slurry of charcoal for patient to rinse and swallow before the procedure